 1) RESULTS AND 2) PERSONAL ATTENTION

-2) You will not find a plastic surgeon more available to his patients through email or by phone.
+2) You will NOT find a plastic surgeon more available to his patients through email or by phone.
 This applies not only to the preoperative period but also to the postoperative period as well.
+Many doctors or plastic surgeons are available before surgery, and many are great salesmen who can be very charming and can tell you exactly what you want to hear.
+Dr. Hughes will give you the facts and will be HONEST with you, even if it upsets the patient or causes the patient to go elsewhere.

 What is the Brazilian Butt lift?